acdh-oeaw/vocabs-keywords/sources/arche/clean-up/README.md

 The result of the following actions is stored in [arche_keywords_edit_4_separate.csv](./arche_keywords_edit_4_separate.csv).

 In some cases, a keyword may actually contain several keywords, usually separated by a comma (but also a slash or brackets), such as in `data management, data curation`.
 In these cases, the column `separate` is filled with the value `yes`.
+Some of the additional keywords might be moved to the `variants` column as different ways of expressing the same concept.

 In other cases, a more specific qualification is added to the keyword, to better explain its scope and meaning, for example in `Beleg (jur.)`.
 In such cases, the main term is recorded in the column `main part`, while the added term in the column `qualification`.
 This way, it is easier to decide whether to include or exclude the additional qualification for future analyses.

 There are also a few cases where the two elements of a keywords need to be combined together.
 In cases such as `Geist (moderner)`, the adjective was put into brackets to facilitate indexing; however, here the whole form (`moderner Geist`) is preferred and recorded in the column `combine`.

+## 5. Additional steps

+The result of the following actions is stored in [arche_keywords_edit_5_additional.csv](./arche_keywords_edit_5_additional.csv).

+German equivalents for the keywords coming from property `hasCategory` are added.

+Keyword with `id` = `011` is deleted, as it contains a long text regarding the VOICE corpus.

+At this stage, some rows have the same `id`, since they originate from the separation of single rows that contained more than one keyword, or are the German equivalents of the `hasCategory` keywords.
+IDs will be adjusted in the next stage.